Logo

 Example

-If an investor's monthly expenses are $4,000 and their dividend portfolio generates $1,000 in after-tax dividends, their Dividend Replacement Ratio is 25%.
-They are one-quarter of the way to total financial independence.
+Case Study: If an investor’s monthly expenses are $4,000 and their dividend portfolio generates $1,000 in after-tax dividends, their DRR is 25%.
+They have 'bought back' one-quarter of their time.

 💡 Practical Tips

-- 2Reducing your monthly expenses raises this ratio instantly, which is often faster than waiting for the market to go up.
+• 2Reducing your monthly expenses raises your DRR instantly, which is often faster and easier than waiting for the market to double your yield.

 ⚠️ Common Mistakes